Bob Sohl: University of Michigan

 Sohl attended the University of Michigan, where he swam for the Michigan Wolverines swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1947 to 1949 under Hall of Fame Coach Matthew Mann.
 In March, 1947, Sohl set an intercollegiate record for the 200-yard freestyle with a time of 2:21.4, though the Michigan wolverines finished second to Ohio State in the Big 9 conference that year.
 In 1947, one of Sohl's breaststroke competitors at Conference rival Ohio State was James Counsilman, a future Hall of Fame swim coach.
 By March 1947, Sohl had completed the 200-yard breaststroke, in a time of 2:21.6, which fell under a former world record time of 2:22 held by Princeton's Dick Hough.
 In 1947, Sohl also set the record for the 100-meter breaststroke.
 World records for breaststroke in the 1940s were not retained in many contemporary record books, as the breaststroke at the time included the option for an over the water recovery with the arms, and could be swum with a different style kick than the current breaststroke.
 At the National American Athletic Union Outdoor Meet in Tyler, Texas, in the Summer of 1947, Sohl swam the breaststroke leg of a 3x100 meter medley that set a world record of 3:15.3.
 He set the new record with Michigan teammates Harry Holiday who swam backstroke, and Dick Weinberg who swam the freestyle anchor leg.

 In 1948, Sohl's University of Michigan swimming team won the NCAA Division I national team championship in a close meet against the powerful Ohio State swim team, who would win the Championship five times between 1945 and 1950.
-Freestyler and future Hall of Fame Michigan swim coach Gus Stager was one of Sohl's more talented teamates on the University of Michigan Swim team as was Coach Mann's son, Matthew Mann III.
+Freestyler and future Hall of Fame Michigan swim coach Gus Stager was one of Sohl's teammates on the University of Michigan Swim team as was Coach Mann's son, Matthew Mann III.
 Swimming for Michigan on February 2, 1948, against a team of American Athletic Union Middle Atlantic All-Star swimmers, Sohl lowered his time in the 100-yard breaststroke to :60 seconds flat, leading Michigan to win the meet, while setting an unofficial world record.